TestardR/CyberSecurity-UnderstandingHTTPS/HTTPS.md

-# How HTTPS really protects data ?
+# How does HTTPS really protect data ?

 This article was done using my notes from a brilliant speech, recently made by Ross Bagurdes in 2018.